jkao/jkao.github.io/projects/_posts/2011-10-8-photograff.md

 description: PhotoGraff is an HTML5-based canvas drawing application on Facebook for graffiti'ng on friends' photos and sharing them
 ---

-PhotoGraff was a pet project I over one of my work terms that was due to all that hype on Hacker News on HTML5 and specifically the canvas element.
+PhotoGraff was a pet project I worked on over one of my work terms that was due to all the hype on Hacker News on HTML5 and specifically the canvas element.

 Prior to this, I didn't have significant JavaScript development and I really felt that it was a good precursor to my enjoyment of building web